Bank of England steps in to calm markets

 Some analysts have warned it could even reach parity with the dollar.

-There has been widespread criticism of the government's plan, with International Monetary Fund warning on Tuesday that the measures are likely to fuel the cost-of-living crisis.
+There has been widespread criticism of the government's plan, with International Monetary Fund warning on Tuesday that the measures are likely to fuel the cost-of-living crisis and increase inequality.

 The government says it will not reverse its tax cuts, but has promised to release further plans to boost growth and reduce public debt in the weeks and months ahead.